 One way out of this conundrum is to utilize the extended warranty coverage that may already be included in your credit card’s benefits.
 When you make an eligible purchase using a credit card that offers an extended warranty policy, it can add to the manufacturer’s warranty.
 Instead of extending the manufacturer’s warranty, these credit card benefits offer additional coverage provided by a third party which will repair or replace the item at its discretion.

 To use these policies, you need to be aware of exclusions and limitations.
 For example, it will likely exclude motor vehicles and parts, malfunctions due to normal wear and tear, as well as used goods and services.
 You should also be aware that there are limits to the value of the policy per claim and a maximum benefit per year or per cardholder.
 In addition, you will need to submit a copy of your receipt and your original manufacturer’s warranty when you file a claim, so be sure to keep those documents.
 Finally, check with your credit card issuer to find out the details of your card’s extended warranty policy.

-Here are two of the best credit cards for extended warranty coverage:
+Here is one of the best credit cards for extended warranty coverage:

 New cardholders receive 40,000 bonus miles after using their card to $3,000 within three months of account opening, and two miles per dollar spent on all purchases.
 Miles are worth one cent each as statement credits toward travel purchases including airfare, hotels, car rentals, and cruises.
 There is a $59 annual fee for this card that is waived the first year, and no foreign transaction fees.